andrewPao/game-sales-import/readme.txt

 1) Establish a connection and create a new schema "game_sales_db" in mySQLWorkBench.
 2) Open "Script" folder and execute these queries from "vanguardTest_script.sql" into the new created schema "game_sales_db" from mySQL workbench.

+Note:After execution of SET GLOBAL max_allowed_packet=268435456;
+Restart mysqlworkbench and run the below query
+SHOW VARIABLES LIKE 'max_allowed_packet';
+To verify changes on that max_allowed_packet = 268435456

 Project:
 3) Import as existing maven project into IDE.
 4) In application.properties file, user may required to edit the username and password according to their own local db configuration.